by Anne Fishel, Ph.D

 Younger kids (ages 2-7) love guessing games.
 Try playing a round of I-Spy, giving each family member an opportunity to “spy” something on the dinner table, while the other family members guess what it is.
 Your children might also enjoy our “Can You Remember?” game.
 Have them close their eyes, and ask them if they can remember what their surroundings looked like (“What color was my shirt?
 How many dishes are on the table?”).

-Games like “Guess the Person” are great for anyone who likes to play 20 questions.
+Games like “Which One?” are great for anyone who likes to play 20 questions.
 For a more food-oriented guessing game, ask your children guess the ingredients in your meals.
 To make this game even more engaging, you could add a “secret” ingredient to the meal, like vanilla or paprika.
 This is a fun way to get kids thinking about food and how it’s prepared.

 Try exploring mystery foods.
 Take your children to the supermarket and ask them to pick out a fruit or vegetable they’ve never seen before or never eaten at home.
 Years ago, my kids picked out a coconut, and we spent a whole afternoon trying to figure out how to open it.
 After taking hammers and chisels to it, we finally cleared out the street below and hurled it from a third-floor window.You may fare better by googling a new food for ideas about how to prepare it, or by checking epicurious.com for recipe suggestions.